sergio-a-hernandez/Python_in_5_minutes/README.md

 ## 🧠 Who Is This For?

-* Technicians and engineers with no coding background
+* Professionals with no coding background
-* Students in technical roles who want to learn automation or scripting
+* Students who want to learn automation or scripting
 * Anyone who enjoys learning in quick, focused chunks

 ## ✍️ Contributing

-This project is currently under development and curated by **Sergio**, a passionate engineer and educator from Ciudad Juárez, Mexico 🇲🇽.
+This project is currently under development and curated by **Sergio**, a passionate engineer from Ciudad Juárez, Mexico 🇲🇽.
 If you'd like to contribute ideas, improvements, or examples — feel free to fork and submit a pull request.

 ## 📩 Contact